Jogja-NETPAC Asian Film Festival

 The Jogja-NETPAC Asian Film Festival (JAFF) is an annual film festival held in Yogyakarta, Indonesia.
-The festival has partnered with the Network for the Promotion of Asian Cinema since its inaugural edition in 2006.
-It aims to introduce Asian cinema to a wider audience and provides a space for arts, culture and tourism.
+The festival has partnered with the Network for the Promotion of Asian Cinema (NETPAC) since its inaugural edition in 2006.
+It aims to introduce Asian cinema to a wider audience and provides a space for arts, culture, and tourism.

-The 17th Jogja-NETPAC Asian Film Festival was held from 26 November to 3 December 2022.
+The most recent edition, 19th Jogja-NETPAC Asian Film Festival was held from 30 November to 7 December 2024.

 History

 Several Indonesian filmmakers, Garin Nugroho, Ifa Isfansyah, Budi Irawanto, Yosep Anggi Noen, Ajish Dibyo, Dyna Herlina and Ismail Basbeth along with NETPAC curator Philip Cheah, initiated the festival.

 The first edition of the festival was held from 7 to 12 August 2006, about three months after the 2006 Yogyakarta earthquake.
 Kompas noted that the inaugural edition marked the recovery of Yogyakarta post-earthquake.
 Meanwhile, Eric Sasono of Tempo noted that the festival created a new film market to develop the Asian cinema even further.